johnlpage/POCDriver/README.md

 --------------------
 ```
 -a add an X by Y array of integers to each record using -a X:Y
--f asisde from arrays and _id add f fields to the record, after the first 3 every third is an integer, every fifth a date, the rest are text.
+-f aside from arrays and _id add f fields to the record, after the first 3 every third is an integer, every fifth a date, the rest are text.
--l how many characters to haev in the text fields
+-l how many characters to have in the text fields
 ```

 Example